 -

 Jean Graham and Anne Kennard with Baby Panda D.C.
-Graham's daughter, Jean, and Anne Kennard sitting on a lawn at the WCUU campus, holding a panda that might be Pandora.
+Graham's daughter, Jean, and Anne Kennard sitting on a lawn at the WCUU campus Pandora, the panda that became famous at the New York City 1939 Worlds Fair.
+Jean is holding the baby panda in her lap.